jennybc/swc-grants/README.md

 SWC and grants

 - Shared resource between SWC and DC?

+- A "bank" of text that can be adapted and inserted into grant applications, i.e. to request financial support for a workshop or two or three or to contribute to core operations for curriculum development.
+Contact info for individuals willing to look over.

 - Submitted grants.
 Anywhere from actual proposals to a list/table.

   - Improving Undergraduate STEM Education (IUSE).
     - <http://www.nsf.gov/pubs/2014/nsf14588/nsf14588.htm>
     - See "Engaged Student Learning: Design and Development, I & II"